 In August 2017, MTI Countdowns officially incorporates as a non-profit organization, based out of Canada.
 This allows us to further our mission statement of providing our listeners with high quality education and entertainment in the Japanese and South Korean music industry.

 Japan Top 10 was started on March 1, 2013 by Sandra and Producer Jack with special guests from the MTI Countdowns podcasting show, Angela and Sigma (which is current staff member Paul’s alias on MTI Countdowns).
 Episodes were originally released on a Friday bi-weekly basis, until 2014 when episodes began to be released on a Tuesday bi-weekly basis.
 Sandra continued to host solo on Japan Top 10 for the rest of 2013.
 As the years progressed, more staff members were introduced to the show.
 When the MTI Countdowns podcasting show was cancelled in June 2015, the remaining hosts were transferred onto Japan Top 10, with one eventually leaving for KTop 10 after hosting a few episodes on Japan Top 10.
 The first internal staff member was also introduced to Japan Top 10 in 2015.
 Previously, all staff members who were on the podcast (including MTI Countdowns and KTop 10) were responsible for hosting duties.
 In addition, 2015 also marked the first time Japan Top 10 hit number 1 on the Japanese iTunes store!
 A side show, Artist of the Month, was fortified to become a regular feature in 2015, released on the first day of each month.
 Previously, Artist of the Month episodes were only released during special episode seasons and did not have a host dedicated to it.
 In 2016, we introduced more internal staff such as content producers along with audio editors and new on-air hosts.
 In 2017, Japan Top 10 started our Patreon Donor’s Club, which provides not only support and funding to our podcast, but exclusive benefits for our loyal listeners like advertisement free episodes and more detailed episodes.
-Japan Top 10 also brought back collaborative episodes between hosts in 2017, starting with the summer time specials.
+Japan Top 10 continues to entertain and educate listeners with various episode features with different hosts featured on each episode.

 KTop 10 was started on June 25, 2014 by Andy and the first episode was recorded on a trip to Rochester, NY.
 Andy worked solo as a host and managed operations independently until March 2015, where Elizabeth, the current general manager of the show, was introduced onto KTop 10 as a host.

 After the departure of Andy in mid 2015, Elizabeth took over the entire operations of KTop 10 and introduced new hosts onto the show, including their first internal staff member.
-Near the end of 2016, KTop 10 started a crossover promotion with the magazine, The Kraze, which lasted into spring 2017.
-New staff members were also introduced onto KTop 10 throughout the 2016 and 2017 years.
+KTop 10 continues to bring listeners some of the best K-Pop hits.

 And that is where our history talk ends and we would like everyone to know that there is still history to be created on our podcast.
 Our listeners are the fundamental forefront of whom we cater our show to and our history would be carved by the entreaty we get from our listeners.
 This is where your feedback plus donations comes in, which will give us the ability to create a podcast that transcends the expectations of our listeners.
 That is our goal and aspiration for the future of the podcast and we will work immensely hard to strive and aim for this goal.